Adjectives

 - mi laboras – I work

-- vi laboras – You work
+- vi laboras – you work

-- li/ŝi laboras – He/she works
+- li/ŝi laboras – he/she works

-- ni laboras – We work
+- ni laboras – we work

-- ili laboras – They work
+- ili laboras – they work

 Past tense: -is

-- mi laboris – I worked.
+- mi laboris – I worked

-- vi laboris – You worked.
+- vi laboris – you worked

-- li/ŝi laboris – He/she worked.
+- li/ŝi laboris – he/she worked

-- ni laboris – We worked.
+- ni laboris – we worked

-- ili laboris – They worked.
+- ili laboris – they worked

 Future tense: -os

-- mi laboros – I will work.
+- mi laboros – I will work

-- vi laboros – You will work.
+- vi laboros – you will work

-- li/ŝi laboros – He/she will work.
+- li/ŝi laboros – he/she will work

-- ni laboros – We will work.
+- ni laboros – we will work

-- ili laboros – They will work.
+- ili laboros – they will work

-The conjuction ke
+The conjunction ke

-is used to introduce a noun clause.
-Unlike its English equivalent "that"
+introduces a noun clause.
+Unlike its English equivalent "that":

-- it cannot be omitted, and
+- it can never be omitted, and

 - it is usually preceded by a comma.

-- Vi vidas ke mi manĝas. – You see that I'm eating.
+- Vi vidas, ke mi manĝas. – You see that I'm eating.

-- Li diras ke li iros. – He says he'll go.
+- Li diras, ke li iros. – He says he'll go.

 The prefix mal-

-changes the meaning of a word to its opposite.
+changes a word to its exact opposite:

-- bona – good
+- bona – good / malbona – bad

-- granda – big, great
+- granda – big, great / malgranda – little, small

 The prefix ge-